Full Article: Peoples of Red Hook

 Our research suggests that, over the years, Red Hook attracts a great number of strivers, people who come here to execute a vision in and about Red Hook.
 Some are immigrants from overseas.
 Some move here from upstate New York (Colonel Daniel Richards, James Stranahan) Some become prominent (Colonel Daniel Richards, James Stranahan, James Beard, Greg O’Connell).
 Some do not, such as shanty-dweller Louis Heineman; but Heineman’s dogged persistence feels like a very Red Hook story.
-[Note, the article discussing Heineman conflates squatters and shantytowns.
+Note, that New York Times article discussing Heineman conflates squatters and shantytowns.
 Shantytown residents in Red Hook were usually paying “ground rent,” they were not squatting.
 For more, see our article "Shantytowns, affordable housing, back in the day."
 Our own research into Heineman shows that he was not a squatter, but a property owner and respected citizen.
 His tavern sounds like the Sunny's Bar of the day.
 He is buried in Green-wood Cemetary Section 128, grave 535 near 20th Street and 7th Avenue.

 Lastly, much as been written about crime in Red Hook, but in focusing on that vivid part of the history, much has been overlooked about other businesses and residents and dynamics in the community.
 Since many have focused on crime, we are leaving the criminal sector to future updates of this project.

 Below is the list of major ethnic groups we have identified at this time, roughly in the order they arrive.